PHoltzman/interactive-christmas/README.md

 - Have light sender deactivate all controllers at shutdown and black out the lights
 - initial allocation to guitar doesn't go to black as expected
 - Get Car working with new setup of light_dimensions
+- interface with guitar hero drum kit
+- Figure out how to do one time effects (pulse and fade out when a drum is hit but not repeating...put each drum in a corner and have the kick be the center square and have them pulse when hit)